frankyeh/TinyFSL/README.md

 - [x] [topup](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/topup/TopupUsersGuide)

-The topup in TidyFSL supports multi-core.
+The topup in TidyFSL is modified to partially supports multi-core.
 (The one in original FSL does not)

 - [x] [applytopup](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/topup/ExampleTopupFollowedByApplytopup)